Leading Metal Etching Manufacturers

 Photochemical Machining

-1. To start, manufacturers print the desired product shape on photographic film.
+1. Manufacturers begin by printing the desired product shape on photographic film.

 Laser Etching

-Laser etching, or laser engraving, uses a laser to remove material from metal pieces.
-It is favored for its ability to create very fine, clean lines on surfaces with little need for touch-ups.
-Laser etching is very popular in the jewelry industry.
+Laser etching, or laser engraving, utilizes a laser beam to remove material from metal surfaces.
+This method is favored for its ability to create precise, clean lines with minimal need for additional finishing.
+It is particularly popular in the jewelry industry.

 Wet Etching